What Should Photographers Charge in 2025? (A No-BS Pricing Guide)

-In this guide, I’ll break down five essential factors to help you confidently determine your photography rates.
-While I’ll focus on portrait photography — specifically headshots, model tests, personal branding, and commercial shoots — the pricing principles I’ll share are adaptable to other photography genres as well.
+In this guide, I’ll break down five essential factors to help you confidently determine your rates.
+While I focus on portrait photography—specifically headshots, model tests, personal branding, and commercial shoots—the principles here apply across all photography genres.

-I'll also provide insights into my own pricing for different types of portrait work and suggest fair rate ranges for photographers at various experience levels and markets.
+I’ll also share insights into my own pricing and suggest reasonable rate ranges for photographers at various experience levels and markets.

 Factor #1: Your Skills and Experience

-If you’re shooting a model test, do you have a reliable makeup artist and hairstylist to work with?
+• If you're shooting a model test, do you understand what agencies need and how to guide an inexperienced model?

 Factor #2: Your Cost of Doing Business